By Fredrik Grönkvist

 Going from idea to packaged and delivered product is often a lot more complex and costly than one might first thing.
 There are plenty of failed Kickstarter funders that can testify to that.

-As a Startup, with limited resources, time and money are working against you.
+As a Startup importer, with limited resources, time and money working against you.
 In order to succeed, you must go the most out of the small funds you have.

 In this article, we share our experience, to help you keep costs down as you launch your product.
 Keep reading, and learn how you can take a more lean approach to importing from Asia.